 Louise's debut album, 'Fingers Crossed...', was released in 2010 to critical acclaim in both the UK and the US, receiving national radio airplay.
 It was produced by Boz Boorer and described as "excellent" by Billboard Discoveries.

-In March 2013, Louise released her second album, 'Time Honoured Alibi'.
-Louise worked with the same team on this new record, with Mr. Boorer once more at the helm, both as producer and as a co-writer with Louise on a new track.
-The lead-off single was the indie-pop track "Where Are You", which featured in the Top 5 of Digital Radio Tracker's National US Airplay Independent Charts and in the Top 10 most requested at Indie 104 iRadio LA.
-Since its release, the album has been picked up by a number of Commercial, Non-Commercial and College Radio Stations, and continues to be added to more playlists every month.
+In March 2013, Louise released her second album, 'Time Honoured Alibi'. with Mr. Boorer once more at the helm, both as producer and as a co-writer with Louise on a new track.
+The lead-off single was the indie-pop track ‘Where Are You’, which consistently featured in the Top 5 of Digital Radio Tracker's National US Airplay Independent Charts and in the Top 10 most requested at Indie 104 iRadio LA.

 ‘Late 44’, Louise’s third album, was released in 2016.
 Recorded at Abbey Road Studios and produced by James Knight, the lead single ‘Winter Dolour’ was picked up by national and international radio and garnered outstanding reviews in the music press.